google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_spread.rst

 Further Application
 --------------------

 There are real-world applications that these measures of center can be used for.
 In `this exercise`_ it encourages exploration of the salaries of professional athletes with measures of spread as well as other statistics.
-Try this on your own if you are interested in getting more experience with any of the previously learned statistics.
+Try this on your own in Sheets if you are interested in getting more experience with any of the previously learned statistics.

 .. _this thread goes into some detail on the practical differences: https://www.quora.com/What-is-the-difference-between-sample-standard-deviation-and-population-standard-deviation
 .. _this thread goes into the mathematical theory behind the difference: https://math.stackexchange.com/questions/15098/sample-standard-deviation-vs-population-standard-deviation